Is My Husband on Tinder? How to Find Out

 No. Tinder does not send notifications when someone searches for a profile using third-party tools, Google, or the direct URL method.
 The only actions that trigger alerts inside Tinder are swiping right, sending a Super Like, or sending a message.
 External searches leave no trace on the platform.

 Searching for publicly available dating profiles is generally legal.
 Tinder profiles are visible to other users by design.
-Accessing your husband's phone without permission, installing tracking software, or logging into his accounts may violate the federal Electronic Communications Privacy Act.
+However, accessing your husband's phone without permission, installing tracking software, or logging into his accounts may violate the federal Electronic Communications Privacy Act.
 Consult a family law attorney if you plan to use findings in court.

 A green dot next to a Tinder profile means the user was active on the app within the last two hours.
-If a profile shows "Recently Active" without a green dot, the user was on Tinder within the past 24 hours.
+If a profile shows Recently Active without a green dot, the user was on Tinder within the past 24 hours.
 Users can disable their activity status in settings, which hides the dot from all other users.

 Reasons range from active infidelity to curiosity to ego validation.
 Some married men create profiles with no intention of meeting anyone, seeking the confidence boost of receiving matches.
 Others are actively pursuing physical or emotional affairs.
 The motivation matters less than the breach of trust, and a direct conversation is the only way to understand his specific reasoning.